Easy Live Video using AI/ML on Top of AWS Elemental MediaLive

 Automated Verification Outcomes:

 3. Program type verification: Whether the video looks like the type of program it should be.
-To ensure this, a custom image classification model created using Amazon Rekognition Custom Labels.
+To ensure this, a custom image classification model was created using Amazon Rekognition Custom Labels.

 In combination with Media Live and Amazon AI/ML services, you can easily broadcast the content of your dream.
-The near real-time AI/ML intelligence would bring in more efficiency to expect accuracy up to your need.
+The near real-time AI/ML intelligence would bring more efficiency to expect accuracy up to your need.
 Stay tuned for more media solutions using new-age technologies.

 Written By,